ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>Set environment variables for instances of the job definition.
 Must be in `NAME=VALUE` format.
 This action adds a new environment variable or overrides an existing environment variable.
 Specify one environment variable per `--env` flag; for example, `--env envA=A --env envB=B`.
 This value is optional.
 </dd>
 <dt>`-env-cm`, `--env-from-configmap`</dt>
 <dd>Set environment variables for instances of the job definition from the key-value pairs that are stored in this configmap.
-For example, a configmap that contains `configmapName:value` results in an environment variable that is called `configmapName` that is set to `value`.
+To reference the full configmap, specify the name of the configmap.
+To reference individuals keys, use the format NAME:KEY_A,KEY_B.
+For example, to add an environment variable for a single key 'key1' in a configmap that is named 'configmapName', use the value 'configmapName:key1'.
+To add environment variables for all keys in a configmap that is named 'configmapName', use the value 'configmapName'.
+Keys added to a configmap with a full reference display as environment variables when a new job is run that uses this job definition.
 This value is optional.
 </dd>
 <dt>`-env-cm-rm`, `--env-from-configmap-rm`</dt>
-<dd>Specifies the format of the command output.
-Valid options are `json`, `yaml`, `jsonpath=JSONPATH_EXPRESSION`, and `jsonpath-as-json=JSONPATH_EXPRESSION`.
-Use `jsonpath` to specify the path to an element of the JSON output.
+<dd>Remove environment variable references to full configmaps using the configmap name.
+To remove individual key references to configmaps, use the `--env-rm` option.
 This value is optional.
 </dd>
 <dt>`-env-sec`, `--env-from-secret`</dt>
 <dd>Set environment variables for instances of the job definition from the key-value pairs that are stored in this secret.
-For example, a secret that contains `secretName:value` results in an environment variable that is called `secretName` that is set to `value`.
+To reference the full secret, specify the name of the secret.
+To reference individuals keys, use the format NAME:KEY_A,KEY_B.
+For example, to add an environment variable for a single key 'password' in a secret that is named 'secretName', use the value 'secretName:password'.
+To add environment variables for all keys in a secret that is named 'secretName', use the value 'secretName'.
+Keys that are added to a secret with a full reference display as environment variables when a new job is run that uses this job definition.
 This value is optional.
 </dd>
 <dt>`-env-sec-rm`, `--env-from-secret-rm`</dt>
-<dd>☞☞☞☞ MISSING DOC DESCRIPTION ☜☜☜☜ This value is optional.
+<dd>Remove environment variable references to full secrets using the secret name.
+To remove individual key references to secrets, use the `--env-rm` option.
+This value is optional.
 </dd>
 <dt>`--env-rm`</dt>
-<dd>☞☞☞☞ MISSING DOC DESCRIPTION ☜☜☜☜ This value is optional. </dd>
+<dd>Remove environment variable references to the key of a key-value pair in a configmap or secret.
+To remove individual key references and literal values, specify the name of the key.
+This value is optional. </dd>
 <dt>`-i`, `--image`</dt>
 <dd>The name of the image used for this job definition.
 For images in Docker Hub, you can specify the image with `NAMESPACE/REPOSITORY`.
 For other registries, use `REGISTRY/NAMESPACE/REPOSITORY` or `REGISTRY/NAMESPACE/REPOSITORY:TAG`.
 This value is optional.
 </dd>